opencog/learn/README-Natural.md

    (inexact->exact (round ((add-support-api psa) 'total-support-left))) )
 ```
+The above can leave unwanted cruft in the database, such as Connectors
+that are not in any connector sequences, or WordNodes that aren't in
+the matrix.
+These can be removed with the scripts in
+`scm/gram-class/cleanup.scm`.
+Use at your disgression.

 The following sequence will perform the trim, as well as removing
 connectors that cannot connect to anything.
 Running this is slow:
 it may take hours for mid-size datasets.